 In addition to natural hazards, other threats to the coastal communities should be minimised, for example from historical unexploded ammunition (unexploded ordnance, UXO).
 Currently, there is a lack in capacity to identify UXO in challenging sediment environments.
 Innovations in chemical sampling and analysis techniques and in biomarkers can give a more accurate insight into the chemical components being released from these objects.
-Knowledge is lacking on the potential current and future risk for human health of UXO and the chemicals they may release in the BANOS area.
+Knowledge is lacking on the potential current and future risk for human health of UXO and the chemicals they may release in the BANOS region.
 Removal is currently often done by detonating ammunition, but this generates shockwaves over long ranges which may impose a risk for marine animals and maritime installations, and also may still cause (chemical) pollution.

 - Understanding of impacts of spatial planning / use of coasts on human health and wellbeing as a scientific basis to take these impacts into account in ICZM / MSP. - Understanding of impacts of climate change and economic development, e.g. offshore marine renewable energy sector on safety of coastal regions, through changing water levels, weather extremes, wave climate and sediment transport, as a scientific basis for development of scenarios for coastal developments. - Framework for balancing coastal management and development options for optimal human wellbeing, social equity and nature. - Demonstration and evaluation of strategies to adapt coastal areas and economies to climate change and changing societal drivers (e.g. growing need for marine renewable energy and tourism and declining potential for fisheries).
 These options should provide innovative solutions for coastal areas faced with challenges of global change and strive for optimal human wellbeing, social equity and nature.
 The strategies should find ways to involve all relevant stakeholders, including the general public and the public health sector. - Mapping of hazards, including an evaluation and mitigation of risks due to ammunition dumped after the World Wars.
-Mapping requires novel techniques for the (large-scale) identification of buried ammunition, for example through chemical sensing or sub-bottom imaging.
+Mapping requires novel techniques for the large-scale identification of buried ammunition, for example through chemical sensing or sub-bottom imaging.
 There is a need to develop novel technologies to remove or disable ammunition in a responsible way, to reduce these risks for offshore activities, fisheries and tourism.

-C.2.2 Developing Innovative and Sustainable Blue Tourism and Recreation

-Coastal and maritime tourism is one of the five sectors focused on in the EU BGS, representing one third of the maritime economy.
-While disrupted during the COVID pandemic, the tourism sector has generally grown fast, with a 7% annual increase in turnover during the ten years prior to 2020.
-Various sustainability indicators for tourism exist, many of which build on indicators described by the UN World Tourism Organization.
+Developing Innovative and Sustainable Blue Tourism and Recreation sustainability indicators for tourism exist, many of which build on indicators described by the UN World Tourism Organization.
 There is currently no standardised set of sustainable tourism indicators that can be used for assessing the sustainability of blue tourism development in the BANOS region.
 Circular economy approaches are not widely adopted in the blue tourism sector, although innovations in this field, aiming at minimising waste and maximising the reuse of materials, can provide means to increase the sustainability of blue tourism and recreation.